advice

 Most experts agree that you'll need a microscope or hand lens and good reference materials to identify even common spiders.
 You should not rely on color patterns alone because these can be very confusing and not consistent from specimen to specimen.

 A better approach is to identify particular characters in each species that distinguish it from other, similar species and a guidebook is the only way to do this accurately.
-There are many books for spider experts that have access to good microscopes and a lot of experience but How to Know the Spiders (Pictured Key Nature Series) is an in-depth and specific guide to spider identification that will be useful for non-experts as well.
+There are many books and online resources available but How to Know the Spiders (Pictured Key Nature Series), available through used booksellers, is an in-depth and specific guide to spider identification that will be useful for non-experts.

 Control indoor spiders with sticky traps

-The most dangerous indoor spider species can be effectively trapped with homemade and commercial spider traps.
-See Related Articles below for information about constructing sticky board traps for household spiders.
+The most dangerous indoor spider species can be effectively trapped with homemade or commercial spider traps.
+See our recommended supplies and How To Use Sticky Traps For Indoor Spiders for information about constructing sticky board traps for household spiders.

 Don't forget to bookmark us for next time - press ctrl-D in most browsers.